quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ### H3SettingsFrame

-Where an individual setting is not known, the name value of "unknown" can be used and the value captured in the type_value field; a numerical value without variable-length integer encoding.
+Where an individual setting is not known, the name value of "unknown" can be used and the value captured in the raw_type field; a numerical value without variable-length integer encoding.

 ~~~ cddl